-If you were fortunate enough to pre-order either the Xbox Series X/S or the PS5 now might be a good time to think about upgrading your TV to a 4K display so you can make the most of the image quality, high frame rates and improved gameplay the next generation of consoles are capable of.
-Leaving the debate about whether gaming is better on a PC monitor or a TV for another day, this article will show you some of the best TVs for 4K gaming for under $2000, and the key features that you need to consider when purchasing one.
+If you are fortunate enough to own a Xbox Series X/S or a PS5 it may good time to think about upgrading your TV to a 4K display so you can make the most of the image quality, high frame rates and improved gameplay the next generation of consoles are capable of.
+This article will show you some of the best TVs for 4K gaming for under $2000, and the key features that you need to cons.

 HDR support (High Dynamic Range) - provides a greater range of luminosity, with a higher contrast, vibrant colors and excellent detailing in both shadow and highlights.

 VRR stands for Variable Refresh Rate.
 This is where the refresh rate of your TV changes with the frame rate of the console in real time, giving a smoother, faster gaming experience.
 Both the PS5 and Xbox Series X will be able to make the most of this feature.